LashawnFofung/Super-Heroes-Analysis-Project/README.md

 <h2>About SQL</h2>

-SQL (Structured Query Language) is a programming language for interacting with relational databases.
-Key SQL capabilities:
+SQL (Structured Query Language) is an open-source relational database management system (RDBMS).
+It's widely used for web applications and is known for its speed, reliability, and ease of use.
+It stores data in tables with rows and columns.